 Duckworks Plan Index has a number of models of wooden tenders by many designers.
 If you plan to make a tender it's well worth the visit.

-There are many free plans for small pram tenders such as this one, that work very well as small rowboats or which can fitted with small outboards.
+There are many free plans for small pram tenders such as this one.
+They work very well as small rowboats or can fitted with small outboards.

 There are many factors that make a good rowboat.
 At one extreme, very narrow and long hulls with almost no freeboard, are the absolute fastest row boats.
 This will not do in a small tender so there has to be some compromise.
 A tender will row reasonably well if it is wide enough to accommodate the oars.
 If you have to cross your oars in excess it is difficult to row.
 A small keel or skeg is a great help in tracking.
 Some rocker helps make the boat easier to turn and maneuver.
 Rocker also helps keep the bow out of the water.
 High enough sides will help prevent the oars from hitting the legs when rowing.
 High sides will increase windage however.
 A pointed bow allows the tender to cut through the water but this might interfere with towing.
 A very short boat with a pointed bow might also have reduced capacity because a pointed bow cannot support as much weight as a wider pram bow.
 Many prams row well in spite of the flat bow because the rocker keeps the bow out of the water.
 Longer boats row better than shorter boats but in a short tender length is a rare luxury.
 A bit of weight helps the boat keep its momentum between strokes.